 It is important for drug developers to have the support of a CDMO partner that has a rich pedigree in developing innovative OV treatments.

 The right partner for the needs of a new OV project will not only offer reliable, high-quality viral vector support.
-They will also be highly flexible, open and communicative, always available to answer customer queries, to provide regular updates on a project’s progress or propose solutions to unforeseen challenges.
+They will also be highly flexible, open and communicative, always available to answer customer queries, provide regular updates on a project’s progress or propose solutions to unforeseen challenges.
 They will also be able to support at every stage of the development process, minimizing technical transfer delays to reduce time-to-market for new therapies.

 These are the attributes that Vibalogics prides itself on possessing.
 For many years now, we have built a team of some sixty expert scientists, all focused primarily on process development, manufacturing, testing, and fill-finish of OV products in full compliance with international GMP standards in a GMO BSL-2 classified facility in Germany.